jfbbcom/LLM-for-gravititational-Wave-classification/README.md

 ## 🧪 Evaluation Metric Update

 We modified the default accuracy function in `LLaMA-Factory`.
 The new `ComputeAccuracy` implementation is located at:
+/home1/lyx/CODE/LLaMA-Factory/src/llamafactory/train/sft/metric.py
+The corresponding logic in:
+/home1/lyx/CODE/LLaMA-Factory/src/llamafactory/train/sft/workflow.py

+was also updated.
+Both modified files are provided in the `llama-factory/` directory for reference.